Nsustain/.github/profile/README.md

 Techs used:
 `Docker`

-Make our website into a `Docket` image.
+Make our website into a Docker image.
 Why containerize and why not else.

 <!--- Installing docker